Launching a product online can be daunting, especially if your business is bootstrapped.

 But you can eliminate the stress of launching new product landing pages by using landing page templates.
 They are an easy way to build effective, single product landing pages that boost lead generation.

-So here are 10 examples from our product landing page templates that’ll help you drive more signups for your product.
+So here are 10 landing page examples from our product landing page templates that’ll help you drive more signups.

 1. A simple product landing page

 Driving signups using simple, straight-to-the-point landing pages is the oldest trick in the book for lead generation, and there’s a reason for that — they work.

 This template has all the essential features of a digital product landing page:

 - A bold headline: The main goal of any product landing page design should be to reassure your visitor that they’ve been redirected to the right page.

 After all, it’s likely they’ve arrived there by clicking on a link from social media or a Google advertisement, so you need to be clear that they’re in the right place.

 This headline should also reaffirm the offer you had in your social media post/advertisement, which in this case, is the product’s value proposition.